Bellevue First United Methodist Church is a small, progressive, open and affirming, intergenerational community, with a long history in Bellevue.

 Our community is where we join with others to do the work that Jesus set before us:

-As an inclusive community, we are invited to full participation in the life of our church.
-We exclude no one and make public our support of the LGBTQIA community and their place in God's world.
+As an inclusive community, all are invited to full participation in the life of our church.
+We exclude no one and make public our support of the LGBTQ+ community and their place in God's world.

 Science and religion come together for us in our work as stewards of God's world as we take responsibility for a more ecologically equitable and sustainable world.
 Our goal is a higher quality of life for all of God's creation.